Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 If we want to change the currently selected page, we use `next_page!`, `previous_page!`, or `goto_page!`, the latter of which takes the page position as an integer.

-To react to the user changing the currently selected page, we have to connect to one of `Notebook`s unique signals, all of which require a signal handler with the same signature:
+To react to the user changing the currently selected page, we have to connect to one of `Notebook`'s unique signals, all of which require a signal handler with the same signature:

 ```@eval
 using Mousetrap